-- 1. Fostering a 'BYO' culture amongst your customers and encouraging a behaviour shift to reflect this. - 2.
+- 1. Fostering a 'BYO' culture amongst your customers and encouraging a behaviour shift to reflect this.
+Separate it into different categories: food/compostables, cardboard, paper, metal, soft and hard plastics. - 2.
 Offering customers an alternative to single-use plastic items.